Do MLLMs Really Understand the Charts?: ChartVR

 The initial stage of our pipeline aims to establish a foundational reasoning paradigm.
 Instead of having the model directly guess an answer, we teach it to adopt a structured, step-by-step thought process that mirrors human analysis.
-To achieve this, we first generate a high-quality dataset by distilling detailed Chain-of-Thought (CoT) processes from a MLLM with emerging reasoning abilities.
-Fine-tuning our base MLLM on these 68,500 synthesized samples teaches the model to emulate a human's analytical approach, guiding it to identify and utilize critical chart components—such as axes, scales, and legends—before arriving at a final answer.
+To achieve this, we fine-tune our base model on a high-quality dataset of 43k samples generated by distilling detailed Chain-of-Thought (CoT) processes from an advanced MLLM (see Appendix \ref{appendix:sft_data} for details).
+This CoT-SFT process systematically teaches the model to move beyond direct answer prediction and instead adopt a structured analytical approach: first identifying and utilizing critical chart components—such as axes, scales, and legends—and then using them to derive a final answer.

 Formally, we employ SFT on this dataset.
 Each data instance is a tuple $(x, q, r, a)$, where $x$ is the chart image, $q$ is the question, $r$ is the intermediate reasoning chain, and $a$ is the final answer.
-The training objective is to maximize the log-likelihood of the model generating the complete sequence $y$ (the concatenation of $r$ and $a$) given the image $x$ and question $q$:
+The training objective is to minimize the negative log-likelihood of the model generating the complete sequence $y$ (the concatenation of $r$ and $a$) given the image $x$ and question $q$:

 where $\mathcal{D}$ is our CoT dataset and $\pi_{\theta}$ is the policy of the model with parameters $\theta$.
 The resulting fine-tuned model, denoted as $\pi_{\text{SFT}}$, learns a robust template for visual reasoning and serves as the starting point for the next stage.